DeltaFoxtMike/DeltaFoxtMike/README.md

 CASE: [LIAN LI LANCOOL](https://www.amazon.com/Lian-Li-LAN2MRX-LANCOOL-Black/dp/B08CSQPBFJ/ref=sr_1_1?crid=GKRDTCY1PBCM&keywords=LIAN%2BLI%2BLANCOOL&qid=1644713868&sprefix=%2Caps%2C160&sr=8-1&th=1)

 </details>

+## Quick facts 💣

+🔫 Secretly I would like to work on a military project.

+😑 I like math, even if the school system in Italy manages to make everyone hate it.

+👯‍♂️ I work with [IsTk0](https://github.com/IsTk0) and [Hemerale](https://github.com/hemeraleback), together we have created a company called **Aronky Development!**

+🛫 I love aviation and would like to take the [Private Pilot License (PPL)](https://atpflightschool.com/become-a-pilot/flight-training/private-pilot-license.html)!

+🚗 I often listen to [Phonk](https://open.spotify.com/playlist/37i9dQZF1DWWY64wDtewQt) music, it should be more popular!

+🤖 Artificial Intelligence fascinates me, I would like to do some projects, but it requires a lot of effort.

 <!--
 **AronkyDev/AronkyDev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.